caktus/commcare-utilities/README.md

 ### `bulk-upload-legacy-contact-data`

 This script allows a user to bulk upload legacy contact data into a CommCare project.
-Its input is a CSV of contacts to be imported, where each column in the CSV is a valid CommCare field for the project instance, along with a data dictionary CSV which is used to validate the contct data to be uploaded.
+Its input is a CSV of contacts to be imported, where each column in the CSV is a valid CommCare field for the project instance, along with a data dictionary CSV which is used to validate the contact data to be uploaded.

 #### The workflow